The Safety Net of Fear & Resentment

 And no, I do not – in my heart – want another go.
 I would never want another go, because I know better.
 Fool me twice and all.
-But my sadness and anger about it, is that I even have to know better at all.
-It feels like some enormous injustice that my experience of us had to teach me to dream a little less, to live a little harder and be more guarded.
+But my sadness and anger about it is that I even have to know better at all.
+It feels like some enormous injustice that my experience of us had to teach me to dream a little less, to become harder and live be more guarded.

 What I want to hold onto from that time, from my experience, and what I can only vaguely recall now, is that excited and joyous magical feeling at the very beginning; that wonderful initial spark of connection.

 And in a way it’s a narcotic – the memory.
 It’s an irreplicable sensation that I torture myself to never taste again, even in dreams.
 Yet I hold onto the memory because I want to keep believing it’s possible that it was real.